panva/node-oidc-provider/docs/configuration.md

   <br>

 The User-Agent must allow access to the provider cookies from a third-party context when the OP frame is embedded.
 Oidc-provider checks if this is enabled using a [CDN hosted](https://rawgit.com/) [iframe][third-party-cookies-git].
 It is recommended to host these helper pages on your own (on a different domain from the one you host oidc-provider on).
 Once hosted, set the `features.sessionManagement.thirdPartyCheckUrl` to an absolute URL for the start page.
 See [this][third-party-cookies-so] for more info.
 Note: This is still just a best-effort solution and is in no way bulletproof.
 Currently there's no better way to check if access to third party cookies has been blocked or the cookies are just missing.
-(ITP2.0 Storage Access API is also not an option) Configure `features.sessionManagement` as an object like so:
+(Safari's ITP 2.0 Storage Access API also cannot be used) Configure `features.sessionManagement` as an object like so:

 ```js